 Herbs and Nutrients - We are lucky to be blessed with some wonderful herbs and nutrients that help reduce elevated cortisol and adrenaline levels while at the same time strengthen and support the Parasympathetic Nervous System.

-For patients sufferering from stress and associated insomnia we generally prescribe a combination of Cortisol Calm, MagExcel and B-Calm.
-These key nutritional supplements help increase GABA, improve the function of the Parasympathetic Nervous System, lower elevated cortisol and adrenaline, improve sleep, increase a sense of calm, plus reduce the toxic and negative effects of stress.
+For patients suffering from high stress and associated insomnia we generally prescribe the Stress Support Pack, which contains key nutritional supplements help increase GABA, improve the function of the Parasympathetic Nervous System, lower elevated cortisol and adrenaline, improve sleep, increase a sense of calm, plus reduce the toxic and negative effects of stress.
+Where

 Reducing Stimulants - Even though people feel they need a coffee, cola or energy drink to give them a boost, especially if they are tired.
 The truth of the matter is, these caffeinated drinks can have an adverse effects by increasing adrenaline and causing the urinary excretion of magnesium.
 Caffeine can also overwork the adrenal glands and liver while exacerbating the toxic effects of stress.